cleberzumba/Project-CAPP-AWS/README.md

 Data extraction in a serverless environment is relatively straightforward.
 We need the following components:

-  - **Collection:** An Lambda Function in Python code is triggered every minute by a schedule in Amazon EventBridge.
+  - **Collection:** An Lambda Function in Python code is triggered once a month by a schedule in Amazon EventBridge.
 The Lambda makes an HTTP request to the Open Meteo API, collecting weather information.
 The data is sent to Amazon Kinesis Data Firehose.
   - **Storage:** Kinesis Data Firehose delivers collected data directly to an S3 bucket in raw format.
 S3 storage serves as the initial layer of the pipeline to maintain a copy of the data prior to processing.
-  - **Regulation:** Firehose enables us to collect data in situations where large amounts of data are constantly being called by Lambda and we wish to minimize computing costs to transfer the data.
-This particular tool is not necessary given the "on demand" nature of the project, but it is included for the sake of learning how to use it.
   - **Inspection:** Athena allows us to use SQL to examine the data being received and create a database structure to it.

 At a very high level, the process goes as follows.